 - 1. Content Area is the subject area most commonly taught in school.
-There are traditionally ten (10) content areas built into the school-wide curriculum: the arts, civics, English/language arts, geography, history, math, science, skills for a healthy life, technology, and world languages. - 2.
-Teaching method (or methodology) may include class participation, demonstration, recitation, memorization, or combinations of these.
-The choice of an appropriate teaching method depends largely on the information or skill that is being taught, and may be influenced by the ability of the student(s).
+There are traditionally ten (10) content areas built into the school-wide curriculum: the arts, civics, English/language arts, geography, history, math, science, skills for a healthy life, technology, and world languages.

+- 2. Teaching method (or methodology) may include class participation, demonstration, recitation, memorization, or combinations of these.
+The choice of an appropriate teaching method depends largely on the information or skill that is being taught and may be influenced by the ability of the student(s).
 Other types of teaching methods are:

-- direct instruction
+- a.
+Direct instruction

-- > inquiry
+- b.
+Inquiry

-- > individualized instruction
+- c.
+Individualized instruction

-- learning centers
+- d.
+Learning centers

-- computer assisted instruction
+- e.
+Computer assisted instruction

 - 3. Delivery of Instruction is a set of human interactive skills that promote learning in face-to-face instruction, as well as skills in using various forms of instructional delivery mechanisms.
 Instructional delivery skills involve such things as:

-- giving organized presentations
+- a.
+Giving organized presentations

-- motivating students
+- b.
+Motivating students

-- generating enthusiasm
+- c.
+Generating enthusiasm

-- communicating effectively
+- d.
+Communicating effectively

 The goal of specially designed instruction is to enable the student to access the general education curriculum so the student can meet the educational standards that apply to all students.
 The educational standards that apply to all students are determined by the West Virginia Legislature and are referred to as Content Standards and Objectives (CSOs).
-The CSOs are located on the West Virginia Department of Education (WVDE) website at http://wvde.state.wv.us.
+The CSOs are located on the West Virginia Department of Education (WVDE) website at https://wvde.us/college-and-career-readiness/west-virginia-board-of-education-content-standards-policies/